Back to menu

 Apart from the names of the Ostian martyrs, the place of the martyrdom and of their burials, these documents provide, as I have already said, the interesting mention of the existence of an Ostian bishop already in the middle of the third century.
 That the bishop of Ostia had a certain importance and priority is documented by the fact that since the time of St. Augustine it was a tradition that it was the bishop of Ostia who consecrated the newly elected pontiff.[19a]
 Furthermore, the Ostian bishop Maximus was present at the Council of Rome in 313.
 According to the sources Aurea, martyred "near the arch in front of the theatre" (ad arcum ante theatrum),[20] was later buried by Nonosus, "who is also called Hippolytus" (qui etiam Ypolytus nuncupatur), in the property outside Ostia where the virgin had lived.
 It is presumably to be located in the place where the beautiful Renaissance church dedicated to her now stands, built by order of Giuliano della Rovere (later Pope Julius II) on the spot of a previous basilica of the saint, traces of which have been found dating back at least to the 5th century.
 And near the first basilica, as we have seen, were put to rest the mortal remains of St. Monica.

-The small oratory near the theater and the church of St. Aurea are post-Constantinian constructions, at least the surviving remains.
+The small oratory near the theatre and the church of St. Aurea are post-Constantinian constructions, at least the surviving remains.
 By Constantine Ostia had been equipped with a splendid basilica dedicated to St. Peter, St. Paul and St. John the Baptist, as Anastasius recalls in the life of Pope Sylvester.[20a]
 This basilica has been recognized by Calza in the construction, certainly of a Christian nature,[21] which he brought to light on the northern side of the Decumanus Maximus, just beyond the junction with the so-called road of he River Mouth.
 A closer examination of the type of the walls and the fact that the church, built at the expense of a road, a house and a bath building, does not present the monumentality that one would have expected from the Constantinian basilica, has led to the assigning of a later date to the construction, and some scholars have even questioned whether it was a basilica.[22]
 It is not my aim to discuss here the various hypotheses and discussions, I will just say that what seems without doubt to me about this building is on the one hand that it is a building linked in some way to Christian worship, and on the other hand that it is not from the Constantinian era.

 Also in the fourth century we must date the adaptation of the frigidarium of the Baths of Mithras to a place of worship, attested by the supporting pillars of the barriers that delimited the presbytery or the choir, decorated with the cross with monogram.[23]
 The erection of a church right above a mithraeum, the cult statue of which was found decapitated and overturned, is significant and an evident sign of those struggles between Christians and pagans of which other traces have been recognized in Ostia.
 I recall that not far from this small church two objects from different periods were found, but of similar use.
 These are the fragments of semicircular tables intended to accommodate sacred objects, one from the 4th-5th century, of the Alexandrian type, adorned along the edge of niches with the figures of the Apostles, the other, later (6th century), decorated with arches (the so-called arched tables so widespread in the East, Greece, France and upper Italy) and by figures of fast moving fish.[24]
 It is not unlikely that they were part of the furnishings of the church near which they were found.
 With the discussion of this small church of the Baths of Mithras the list of Ostian Christian buildings has been completed for now, because I do not think that we can consider as such, as the discoverer proposed, the hall on the Decumanus, the so-called "Basilica Hall", even if there a small column of cipollino was found, the support of a table or basin, decorated with the figure of the Good Shepherd.

 These are buildings mostly adapted in previous constructions and devoid of any wealth.
 Yet in the 4th century Ostia was not completely poor, even if it had lost the economic prosperity of the previous ages.
-There had been a change of life, it had become a residential center of leisure (otia), as shown by the beautiful and rich domus that emerge precisely in the late 3rd and early 4th centuries.
+There had been a change of life, it had become a residential centre of leisure (otia), as shown by the beautiful and rich domus that emerge precisely in the late 3rd and early 4th centuries.
 Probably this change of population with a pre-eminence of the rich, conservative and pagan element, over the less affluent class, where the new religion had spread more, contributed to the relative poverty of Christian places of worship.
 It should also be borne in mind that ancient pagan sanctuaries still persisted in Ostia, such as that of Hercules, Cybele, the Dioscures and Isis, whose cult was also linked to official state ceremonies, which persisted, as evidenced by both the reports of the sources and the restoration of the buildings, at least throughout the 4th century.
 Symmachus, one of the leaders of the pagan opposition, had a villa near Ostia; Volusianus, vir clarissimus, celebrates a bull sacrifice (taurobolium) in the middle of the 4th century; the temple of Hercules is restored by a prefect of the food supply (annona) under Eugenius in 392.

 The chi-rho monogram on a floor of the Baths of the Forum.